EOFY laptop sales 2025: you can still score a great deal on 2-in-1s, gaming laptops, student picks and more

 Can't find what you want?
 Check out our guides to the best laptops, plus the best gaming laptops.

-If you are after other tech and gadgets, check out our complete list of EOFY deals.
+If you are after other tech and gadgets, check out our complete list of after EOFY deals.

 The best deals on everyday laptops

-This laptop was already cheap at AU$1,579, but using the code JUNEOFY20 you can save an extra AU$300.
-That's a cracker of a deal, considering it was AU$1,749 not long ago.
+This is a cracker of a deal, considering the ThinkBook G8 was AU$1,749 not long ago.
 Especially since you get the powerful new Series 2 Intel Core 240H CPU, 32GB of RAM and a fast NVMe 512GB SSD.
 The only downside is the display, with a 1920 x 1200 resolution and 45% NTSC colour.
 But if you are connecting it to an external display (or three) via HDMI or Thunderbolt 4, then you won't care.
-Not a fan of eBay?
-You can grab it from Amazon for a still great AU$1,349.

 The Dell 16 Plus launched at AU$2,600, then dropped to AU$2,099 not long after, then AU$1698.40, and you can get it for AU$1,613.50 using the code DELLAU5% at checkout.
 That's not bad for this powerful laptop – especially since it has a 2560x1600 display, plus extras like Thunderbolt 4 USB-C and Wi-Fi 7.

-While the AU$3,798 launch RRP wasn't too appealing, the XPS 13 recently dropped to AU$2,597.11, and you can score an extra AU$337.60 off using code XPSAWAU13.
-Even discounted the XPS is an expensive machine, but this is a decent price for the premium Snapdragon X Elite, 32GB RAM model with the 2880 x 1800 OLED touchscreen.
+While the AU$3,798 launch RRP wasn't too appealing, the XPS 13 recently dropped to AU$2,597.11, and you can score an extra AU$337.61 off using code XPSAWAU13.
+Even discounted, the XPS is an expensive machine, but this is a decent price for the premium Snapdragon X Elite, 32GB RAM model with the 2880 x 1800 OLED touchscreen.

-This is one of the cheaper prices we've seen for the 16GB M2 MacBook Air, and while older, it's still a solid option for those who need a capable yet affordable machine.
+While we have seen cheaper prices in the past for the older 16GB M2 MacBook Air, it's still a solid option for those who need a capable yet affordable machine.
 Want to know if that's the right move?
 Check out our Apple MacBook Air (M2, 2022) review.

-The IdeaPad Pro packs serious performance with its AMD Ryzen AI 7 350 processor, 32GB of RAM, and a 512GB SSD – all powered by a long-lasting 84Wh battery.
-It also includes premium features like an IR webcam for facial recognition and a big 16-inch, 120Hz, 2800 x 1800 OLED screen that boasts 100% DCI-P3 colour and a 500-nit brightness.
+The IdeaPad Pro packs efficient performance with its AMD Ryzen AI 5 340 processor, 24GB of RAM, and a 512GB SSD – all powered by a big 84Wh battery.
+It also includes premium features like an IR webcam for facial recognition and a large 16-inch, 120Hz, 2800 x 1800 OLED screen that boasts 100% DCI-P3 colour and a 500-nit brightness.

 Gaming laptop deals